Can You Use Abbreviations in Scrabble?

 Some Acronyms Are OK

 One of the biggest exceptions to the "no abbreviations" rule in Scrabble has to do with acronyms.
 In theory, acronyms are abbreviations and are therefore unplayable.
 In practice, there's leeway.
-It's not absolute, and most acronyms aren't valid plays: you can't just slap down ATT or NASA without a potential challenge and loss of your turn.
+It's not absolute, and most acronyms aren't valid plays: you can't just slap down YOLO or NASA without a potential challenge and loss of your turn.

 The trick is to find the acronyms everyone forgets aren't words.
 LASER and MASER (it's like a laser, but microwaves are emitted rather than light), SCUBA and SONAR, LIDAR, RADAR, and even the potty-mouthed SNAFU are all perfectly playable.